andaluzcoin/andaluzcoin/doc/tracing.md

 1. Transaction ID (hash) as `pointer to unsigned chars` (i.e. 32 bytes in little-endian)
 2. Reject reason as `pointer to C-style String` (max. length 118 characters)

-## Adding tracepoints to Bitcoin Core
+## Adding tracepoints to AndaluzCoin Core

 Use the `TRACEPOINT` macro to add a new tracepoint.
 If not yet included, include `util/trace.h` (defines the tracepoint macros) with `#include <util/trace.h>`.